ivanalert/ZCompressor-Qt/README.md

-Compressor based on zlib with QIODevice interface.
+Compression library based on zlib with QIODevice interface.

 Works like all QIODevice objects.
 Compresses when write to device and decompresses when read from device.